DefenderOfBasic/notebook/source/content/The God Conjecture.md

 	"cargo cult religion"
 (2) if religion is true, and science is true, then they have to be compatible

+"science is bottom up, theology is top down"

+Ruliad

 - Religion as proto science
 - What is God?